sakshi22sk/glamup/README.md

 # glamup
-A smart AI-powered fashion assistant that helps in getting glamed up
+A smart AI-powered fashion assistant that helps